harimseong/assembly_library/lib/README.md

 - GCC option has [-fleading-underscore](https://gcc.gnu.org/onlinedocs/gcc-4.4.0/gcc/Code-Gen-Options.html#index-fleading_002dunderscore-1989) and its counterpart -fno-leading-underscore. clang does not have this option and it seems to use leading underscore by default.
 - C compiler prepend underscore to generated mangled identifiers to avoid name collision between assembly code and c code that have same symbol.
 [Stack overflow - What is the reason function names are prefixed with an underscore by the compiler](https://stackoverflow.com/questions/5908568/what-is-the-reason-function-names-are-prefixed-with-an-underscore-by-the-compile)
+- NASM has [preprocessor](https://www.nasm.us/xdoc/2.16.03/html/nasmdoc7.html#section-7.10) for global, local symbol prefix that is useful for mangling symbols.

 ##### Load Effective Address
 - `lea` instruction loads effective address from source to destination.
 Width of destination should be larger than or equal to source.